The Lewis and Clark Expedition Meets Medical and Health Challenges As They Go West

 That only one man died was luck indeed for Lewis and Clark.

 Diseases on the Lewis and Clark Expedition

-Rheumatism, exacerbated by the cold winters the men endured, was another frequent affliction.
+Rheumatism, exacerbated by the cold winters the men endured, was a frequent affliction.
 Rheumatism caused soreness and stiffness of the muscles and pain in the joints, making the daily work of the expedition extremely difficult.
 Clark was crippled with rheumatism throughout the journey.
 One particularly “violent” attack occurred in the middle of the night, leaving Clark’s neck immobile.
 Lewis’s treatment involved wrapping a hot stone in flannel giving Clark only “temporary ease.”

 The chastity of their woman is not held in high estimation, and the husband will for a trifle barter the companion of his bed for a night or longer if he conceives the reward adequate … I requested the men to give them no cause for jealousy by having connection with their women without their knowledge, which with them, strange as it may seem is considered as disgracefull to the husband, as clandestine connections of a similar kind are among civilized nations.
 To prevent this mutual exchange of good offices altogether I know it impossible to effect, particularly on the part of our young men whom some months abstinence have made very polite to these tawney damsels … I was anxious to learn whether these people had the venereal, and made the inquiry through the interpreter and his wife; the information was that they sometimes had it … — Meriwether Lewis, August 19, 1805

 In March 1805, Clark casually writes in his journal, “Generally healthy except venerials complains which is verry Commion.”
 Three men are mentioned by name in the journals of the expedition as being treated for syphilis, although many historians believe the majority of the men suffered from sexually transmitted diseases.
 Sexual contact did occur between the Corps of Discovery and some of the Native American women.